Powering the future of connected healthcare

 Connecting patients with loved ones during Covid-19: Oxford University NHS Foundation Trust

 As the coronavirus swept across England, Oxford University Hospitals NHS Trust needed a way for patients to remain in contact with their loved ones whilst in lockdown.
-Visionable partnered with WifiSpark to deliver a simple solution.
+Visionable partnered with WifiSpark to deliver a simple digital healthcare solution.
 The Visionable Connect video calling app was downloaded onto 246 tablets to enable professionals to support patients without having to visit their bedside and allow patients to make calls from intensive care to say goodbye to loved ones as well as enabling children in hospital to access educational materials.

 Visionable Connect is also being used by Liverpool University Hospitals NHS Foundation Trust, Chelsea and Westminster Hospital NHS Foundation Trust, Imperial College Healthcare NHS Trust, The Christie NHS Foundation Trust, East and North Hertfordshire NHS Trust, and Clatterbridge Cancer Centre NHS Foundation Trust.

 Usage to date

 Improving access, quality and cost of healthcare services for detained patients: HMPPS

 Visionable has been fully approved by Her Majesty’s Prison and Probation Service’s IT Management and Security team to deliver telemedicine consultations in its facilities.